Tim Coburn

 Professor of Systems Engineering

-Formerly he served as the Mesa Petroleum Professor of Statistics and Management Science, Director of the School of Information Technology and Computing, and Associate Dean for Technology Initiatives in the College of Business at Abilene Christian University, and worked in various managerial and technical roles in the Center for Transportation Technologies and Systems at the National Renewable Energy Laboratory (NREL), and at Marathon Oil Company and Phillips Petroleum Company.
-He has also held visiting teaching and/or research positions at The University of Denver, Sandia National Laboratory, US Geological Survey, Kansas Geological Survey, the Renewable and Sustainable Energy Institute (RASEI) at University of Colorado-Boulder, and the University of Colorado-Denver; and he currently holds a joint appointment at NREL in the Joint Institute for Strategic Energy Analysis (JISEA).
+Formerly he served as the Mesa Petroleum Professor of Statistics and Management Science, Director of the School of Information Technology and Computing, and Associate Dean for Technology Initiatives in the College of Business at Abilene Christian University.
+Other work engagements have included managerial and technical roles at Marathon Oil Company, Phillips Petroleum Company, the Center for Transportation Technologies and Systems at the National Renewable Energy Laboratory (NREL), and the School of Applied Computational Sciences at Meharry Medical College where he was also an affiliate faculty member at Vanderbilt University.

-- Managing the electricity-gas interface: current environment and emerging solutions
+• Managing the electricity-gas interface: Current environment and emerging solutions

 Education